il-kh/ilkh-website/content/projects/vinci-geotech-bakheng-wtp.md

 ---

 On behalf of the Phnom Penh Water Supply Authority (PPWSA), Vinci Construction Grands Projets S.A.S has requested Inros Lackner (Cambodia) to carry out geotechnical investigations for Phase 1, 2 & 3 of the Bakheng Water Treatment Plant Project.
 The investigations were carried out in two parts during 2019 to 2023.
-- Part I: Ground investigations by Cone Penetration Tests (CPTu)
+- Part I: Ground investigations by Cone Penetration Tests (CPTu),
 - Part II: Ground investigations by borehole explorations and laboratory testing.